 The space admin can define users and API access.

 Additionally, the space admin can customize data to be shared across workspaces (Enterprise Edition).

 Shared entities includes releases, user-defined fields, forms, and so on.

 The icon indicates the space is shared, and when displayed next to an entity, indicates that the entity is shared across workspaces.

 Some entities can be customized both for shared spaces (affecting all associated workspaces) and also for individual workspaces.
-Only the workspace admin can customize entities for individual workspaces.
+Only the admin for workspaces can customize entities for their individual workspaces.

 |Customizable for shared spaces only, affecting all associated workspaces||Customizable for

 all workspaces associated with a shared space, and also for individual workspaces

 |Customizable for individual workspaces only|